Competitors take part in Fuerzas Comando 24 Shoot House

 |0

-This work, Competitors take part in Fuerzas Comando 24 Shoot House [Image 20 of 20], by SFC Jennifer Reynolds, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Competitors take part in Fuerzas Comando 24 Shoot House, by SFC Jennifer Reynolds and SGT Katherine Slayman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT